-I have over 18 years experience as a qualified counsellor and psychotherapist with over 12 years experience as a clinical supervisor of qualified counsellors and counsellors in training.
-I have an established private practice which was set up in 2000.
+I have 20 years plus experience as a qualified counsellor, psychotherapist and clinical supervisor of qualified counsellors, counsellors in training and psychotherapists.
+I have an established private practice which I set up in 2000.

-The organisations I have worked for are Cruse Bereavement as a counsellor; Wessex Counselling Service as a counsellor, an approved therapist for their trainees and training supervisor; Southside Family Project as a counsellor and supervisor (currently); Penny Brohn Cancer Care as a supervisor.
+The organisations I have worked for are Cruse Bereavement as a counsellor; Wessex Counselling Service as a counsellor, an approved therapist for their trainees and training supervisor; Southside Family Project as a counsellor and supervisor; Penny Brohn Cancer Care as a supervisor.

-I am a Friend of Wessex Counselling Service from whom I gained a diploma in counselling in 1999.
+I am an Associate Member of Wessex Counselling Service from whom I gained a diploma in counselling in 1999.
 At that time Wessex was affiliated to and accredited by Westminster Pastoral Foundation, London.

 I am a registered member of the British Association of Counsellors and Psychotherapists (MBACP) and abide by their Code of Ethics and Good Practice.

 I am a Professional member of West Midlands Institute of Psychotherapy qualified as a Jungian Analytical Psychotherapist and registered with UKCP.
 I also abide by their Code of Ethics and Good Practice.